-What you should do if the light illuminates Light turns on solid:
+What you should do if the illuminates Light turns on solid:

 This means that the OBD II system has detected a malfunction.
-Temporary malfunctions may cause your light to illuminate.
-Examples are:

 - 1. The vehicle has run out of fuel.
 (The engine may misfire or run poorly.) - 2.
 Poor fuel quality or water in the fuel. - 3.
 The fuel cap may not have been properly installed and securely tightened.